Government proposes urgent changes to the law affecting leases and licences granted to students

 (c) whether (or not) the landlord/licensor is in breach of any obligation to the student or under residential tenancies legislation.

-Both of the following will be improper conduct (which the RTB may investigate and sanction) and also an offence:
+Both of the following will be improper conduct (which the RTB may investigate and sanction):

 (a) requesting or requiring a student to enter into a lease/licence of student accommodation of longer than the permitted 41 week duration; and